What is the DELE A2 and what is it for?

 The DELE A2 measures Spanish across four sections:

-1. Reading comprehension (60 min, 4 tasks, 25 questions)
+- Reading comprehension (60 min, 4 tasks, 25 questions)

-2. Listening comprehension (40 min, 4 tasks, 25 questions)
+- Listening comprehension (40 min, 4 tasks, 25 questions)

-3. Written expression and interaction (45 min, 2 tasks)
+- Written expression and interaction (45 min, 2 tasks)

-4. Spoken expression and interaction (12 min exam + 12 min preparation, 3 tasks)
+- Spoken expression and interaction (12 min exam + 12 min preparation, 3 tasks)

 How much does it cost?

-The price varies by country.
-In Spain, it usually costs €130–160.
-In Latin America it can be lower.
-Check the registration site of the exam center where you sign up.
+The price varies considerably by country.
+In Spain it is typically around €120.
+Latin America and Asia can be lower or higher.
+Always check the official price on the registration page of the exam center where you sign up.

 Where can I take it?